Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Spectral Boundary Value Problem and its M-function

 Let $H$, $E$ be two separable Hilbert spaces, $\Ad$ be a linear operator in $H$ defined on the dense domain~$\Dom(\Ad)$ in $H$ and let $\Pi : E \to H$ be a bounded linear mapping. \begin{assum} Suppose the following: \begin{itemize} \item Operator $A_0$ is selfadjoint and boundedly invertible in $H$. \item Mapping~$\Pi$ possesses the left inverse~$\widetilde\Gamma_{\!0}$ defined on~$\Ran(\Pi)$ by $\widetilde\Gamma_{\!0} : \Pi \varphi \mapsto \varphi$, $\varphi \in E$. \item The intersection of~$\Dom(\Ad)$ and $\Ran (\Pi)$ is trivial, $\Dom(\Ad) \cap \Ran (\Pi) = \{0\}$. \end{itemize} \end{assum}

+\begin{rem} As shown in~\cite{DHMS2}, conditions of Assumption~1 can be substantially weakened.
+In particular, boundary mappings~$\Gd$ and $\Gn$ in the context of~\cite{DHMS2} are multivalued operators (linear relations) defined on the graph of operator~$A$ that need not be single-valued, nor have a dense domain (compare with the definitions of ~$\Gd$, $\Gn$, and $A$ in our case below).
+In addition, bounded invertibility of ~$A_0$ is not required for validity of a number of statements found in this section. \end{rem}

-Under Assumption~\ref{assum:1} either of sets~$\Dom(\Ad) $ and $\Ran(\Pi)$ do not coincide with the whole space~$H$.
-In particular, $\Ad$ is necessarily unbounded.
+Under Assumption~\ref{assum:1} neither of sets~$\Dom(\Ad) $ and $\Ran(\Pi)$ coincides with the whole space~$H$.
+In follows that $\Ad$ is necessarily unbounded.
 Furthermore, existence of the left inverse of $\Pi$ implies $\Ker(\Pi) = \{0\}$.
+The condition~$\Dom(\Ad) \cap \Ran (\Pi) = \{0\}$ is essential.
+It guarantees existence of (unbounded) projections from the direct sum $\Dom(\Ad) \dot{+} \Ran (\Pi)$ into the each component parallel to another.
+In turn, it ensures correctness of definitions of operators~$A$ and $\Gd$ in the next paragraph.
 Finally, note that for a non-invertible selfadjoint operator~$\Ad$ with a real regular point~$c \in \rho(\Ad) \cap \Real$ the invertibility condition can be easily satisfied by considering the operator~$\Ad - c I$ in place of $\Ad$.